Time in Malaysia: Standardisation of time in Malaysia

-Prime Minister of Malaysia Mahathir Mohamad declared that people in Peninsular Malaysia would adjust their clocks ahead by 30 minutes to match the time in use in East Malaysia (UTC+08:00) on 31 December 1981.
+Prime Minister of Malaysia Mahathir Mohamad declared that people in Peninsular Malaysia would adjust their clocks ahead by 30 minutes to match the time in use in East Malaysia (GMT+08:00) on 31 December 1981.
+The time was switched on 1 January 1982 from 00:00 (old time) to 00:30 (new time).
+This is enforced in law through the Malaysian Standard Time Act 1981.
+It is noted that the official law in use still reference to the Greenwich Mean Time (GMT) and is not updated to use Coordinated Universal Time (UTC).

 Timekeeper

-On 1 January 1990, the Malaysian Cabinet appointed the National Metrology Laboratory (Sirim) as the official timekeeper of Malaysia.
-It propagates coordinated universal time plus 8 hours.
-This timescale is derived from five atomic clocks maintained by Sirim and is always within 0.9 seconds of the legal time.
+On 1 January 1990, the Malaysian Cabinet appointed the National Metrology Laboratory (SIRIM) as the official timekeeper of Malaysia.
+The current timekeeping references to the Coordinated Universal Time (UTC) standard +00:00 area, offset forward by 8 hours (UTC+08:00).
+This timescale is derived from five atomic clocks maintained by SIRIM and is always within 0.9 seconds of the legal time.

 IANA time zone database

 The IANA time zone database contains two zones for Malaysia in the file zone.tab: